Australiaâ€™s air force says it canâ€™t do better than Lightnings, Wedgetails and A330 tankers

 The Royal Australian Air Force is intensifying its lobbying for an order of 100 Lockheed Martin F-35 Lightnings, a number that has received official endorsement but could be scaled back next year.
 An initial Australian order is expected after the release of a defense white paper in 2009.
 The choice of the F-35 as Australiaâ€™s next fighter is defended by the chief of the air force, Air Marshal Mark Binskin.
 He argues it will be part of an integrated airpower system on which the country ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "RAAF Defends F-35â€™s High Quality, Says It Needs Many".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "RAAF Defends F-35â€™s High Quality, Says It Needs Many".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.